 We’ve seen that most sites see substantial SEO benefits after technical issues have been addressed.
 Site re-structuring / siloing, speeding up page load speeds, fixing bad / inefficient coding, integration of schema microdata, etc. all have strong SEO benefits.

 Below are some examples of our successful SEO work.

-TheOnlineCo. is based in Western Sydney.
-We have a 100% local SEO team who are available to easily meet with you in person or remotely via Zoom.
-An important value we have is to be clear on what we are doing at every step of the process.
-This is one of the things that sets us apart from other SEO companies.
+TheOnlineCo. is based in Western Liverpool and we have a 100% local SEO team who are available to easily meet with you in person or remotely via Zoom.
+We are clear on what we are doing at every step of the process – it’s one of the things that sets us apart from other SEO companies.
 TheOnlineCo.’s Liverpool SEO team are a dedicated, reliable and easy to reach team of experts who provide results for our clients.

-Our team leader Rich Brown has been working with SEO since 1999.
-He studied under Bruce Clay – one of the top SEO authorities in the world.
-We are proud to have an excellent SEO team that works hard to stay on top of the latest SEO trends and updates from Google.
-This helps ensure you are receiving the best possible service for your business.
+Our team leader Rich Brown has been working with SEO since 1999 and has studied under Bruce Clay – one of the top SEO authorities in the world.
+Our excellent SEO team works hard to stay on top of the latest SEO trends and updates from Google, so we ensure you are receiving the best possible service for your business.

 When you engage TheOnlineCo. to do SEO for your Liverpool business, we start off with our ‘SEO Exploration & Setup’ package.
 This can be completed as:

 - a one-off set of tasks we complete for you

 - a springboard for us to get everything in place so we can execute an effective SEO strategy for your business.
 This is our preferred approach, allowing us to guide your business through the entire SEO process.

 The work we do in this first month is a great way for you to see how efficiently we work and shows you how important your business – and its success – is to us.